moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Step 9: ROS 2 Controllers
 -------------------------

-ROS 2 control is a framework for (real-time) control of robots using.
-ROS 2 Control is designed to manage and simplify the integration of new robot hardware.
+ROS 2 Control is a framework for real-time control of robots, designed to manage and simplify the integration of new robot hardware.
-For more details please look at `ros2_control <https://control.ros.org/master/index.html>`_ documentation.
+For more details, please look at `ros2_control <https://control.ros.org/master/index.html>`_ documentation.

-ROS 2 Controllers tab can be used to auto generate simulated controllers to actuate the robot joints.
+**ROS 2 Controllers** pane can be used to auto generate simulated controllers to actuate the robot joints.

 .. image:: ros2_controllers/setup_assistant_ros2_controllers.png
    :width: 700px